What We Love About Visiting Asturias, and Think You Will Too

 For foreigners, one of the biggest surprises about Asturias is their Celtic heritage.
 Their folk culture consists of wearing kilts and even playing bagpipes.
 There’s also a lot of Celtic designs in the historical architecture.

-Speaking of wearing kilts, you can see from the many statues of King Pelayo throughout the region, that he wore one too.
+All throughout Oviedo, you can see impressive statues of the kings of Asturias.
+King Pelayo is an especially important figure, although considered as mythological as he is historical.
 History goes that he was a Visigoth nobleman who founded the Kingdom of Asturias, and eventually was declared the first King of the Spanish Monarchy.
 He is also famous for winning the battle of Covadonga against the Moors.
 Definitely fascinating history.

 The architecture in Asturias is stunning.
 You can see pre-Romanesque styles in the cathedrals and ancient palaces.
 Then there is charming, rustic style of the rural houses and small villages.
 The hórreos are especially unique and interesting.
 They were built above the ground on triangular posts and were used as granaries.
 Today you can still see them all around Asturias, now used as living spaces or for storage.